Sydney Soul-Centred Psychotherapist + Eating Psychology Specialist – Jodie Gale

 For most of my adult life I lived in London where I practised counselling and psychotherapy, alongside working for charities, creative companies and corporate organisations.
 In 2006, after many travels and adventures, I returned home to the Northern Beaches in Sydney where I now balance being a stay at home mum to two children and run a busy part-time private psychotherapy, counselling, coaching and consulting practice.

-As one of Australia’s leading specialists in women’s emotional, psychological and spiritual health and well-being, I have over 15 years’ experience in the field of psychology.
+As one of Australia’s leading specialists in women’s emotional, psychological and spiritual health and well-being, I have 20+ years of experience in the field of psychology.
 I have featured in global counselling and psychotherapy blogs, psychotherapy journals, YES!
 Magazine, SHE KNOWS, CLEO Australia, Australian WellBeing Magazine, Australian Yoga Journal, Australia Counselling, The Manly Daily, CAPA Quarterly, ABC & 2UE Radio, About.com, The World of Psychology and PsychCentral.

 My transformational journey